amirhessampourhossein/salary-calculator/README.md

 # Salary Calculator
-A project that calculates the salary with support for various input types
+A simple .NET application for calculating salary with support for various input types

 # TODO: Write the rest of the README